Sense of smell: In insects

 Insect olfaction refers to the function of chemical receptors that enable insects to detect and identify volatile compounds for foraging, predator avoidance, finding mating partners (via pheromones) and locating oviposition habitats.
 Thus, it is the most important sensation for insects.
 Most important insect behaviors must be timed perfectly which is dependent on what they smell and when they smell it.
 For example, smell is essential for hunting in many species of wasps, including Polybia sericea.

 The two organs insects primarily use for detecting odors are the antennae and specialized mouth parts called the maxillary palps.
 However, a recent study has demonstrated the olfactory role of ovipositor in fig wasps.
 Inside of these olfactory organs there are neurons called olfactory receptor neurons which, as the name implies, house receptors for scent molecules in their cell membranes.
 The majority of olfactory receptor neurons typically reside in the antenna.
 These neurons can be very abundant, for example Drosophila flies have 2,600 olfactory sensory neurons.

 Insects are capable of smelling and differentiating between thousands of volatile compounds both sensitively and selectively.
 Sensitivity is how attuned the insect is to very small amounts of an odorant or small changes in the concentration of an odorant.
 Selectivity refers to the insects' ability to tell one odorant apart from another.
 These compounds are commonly broken into three classes: short chain carboxylic acids, aldehydes and low molecular weight nitrogenous compounds.
 Some insects, such as the moth Deilephila elpenor, use smell as a means to find food sources.
+In many species, smell is highly tuned to pheromones; a male silkworm moth, for example, can sense a single molecule of bombykol.